top of page

 3. Invest in Attorney SEO Beyond Your Website

 Use blogs, podcasts, guest articles, and partnerships to build backlinks and authority from trusted sites.
 This helps your entire digital presence perform better.
+Keep writing on topics that people are asking questions on.
+Talk to your intake team - what are people asking about when they call in?
+Take note in your consultations - what questions are potential clients asking you?

 4. Get Professional Help

-Conclusion: The AI Shift Is Not Coming—It’s Already Here.
+Conclusion: The AI Shift Is Not Coming, It’s Already Here.
 Are You Addressing It?

 If your law firm is not seeing the same click volume or quality leads from your website, Google’s AI Overview may be part of the reason.
 Visibility now comes from having a consistent, optimized presence across multiple platforms, not just from a strong website home age.